|

 some deeper level of understanding and connection with your customers.

 As the saying goes, walk a mile in someone else's shoes.
+In the marketing context, empathy is best understood with verbal

 communications: how you sell, how you service your customers, etc. At